nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-#### Use case: Ask for help
+#### Use case UC01 - Ask for help

 **MSS**

 1. Coach requests for help.
-2. SportSync displays a link to the SportSync User Guide.
+2. SportSync displays a window containing a link to the SportSync User Guide.

     Use case ends.

-#### Use case: Add an athlete
+#### Use case UC02 - Add an athlete to the contact list
+**Guarantee:** A new athlete with specified name, phone number, pay rate, address and at least<br>
+one tag is created and added to the contact list.

 **MSS**

-1. Coach requests to add a new athlete in the list.
+1. Coach requests to add a new athlete in the contact list.
+2. Coach adds in the following details:
+   * Name
+   * Phone Number
+   * Pay rate
+   * Address
+   * Tag (optional, can be more than one)
-2. SportSync adds the athlete.
+3. SportSync adds the athlete.

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 Not enough details of the athlete were given.

-    * 1a1.
-SportSync shows an error message.
+    * 2a1.
+SportSync shows an error message with the correct command format.<br>
       Use case resumes at step 1.

+* 2b.
+An athlete with the same name already exists within the contact list.
+    * 2b1.
+SportSync shows an error message telling the Coach that the athlete already exists.<br>
+      Use case resumes at step 1.

+* 2c.
+At least one of the details specified is of invalid format.
+    * 2c1.
+SportSync shows an error message specifying how the detail is of the wrong format.<br>
+      Use case resumes at step 1.

-#### Use case: Delete an athlete
+#### Use case UC03 - Delete an athlete from the contact list

 **MSS**

-1. Coach requests to delete a specific athlete in the list.
+1. Coach requests to delete a specific athlete by providing their index in the contact list.
 2. SportSync deletes the athlete.

     Use case ends.

 **Extensions**

 * 1a.
-The given index is invalid.
+The given index is not a positive integer.
     * 1a1.
-SportSync shows an error message.
+SportSync shows an error message with the correct command format.
       Use case resumes at step 1.

 * 2a.
-The list is empty.
+The index given is out of bounds with respect to the size of the contact list.
     * 2a1.
-SportSync shows an error message.
+SportSync shows an error message stating the index is out of bounds.
       Use case resumes at step 1.

-   Use case ends.

-#### Use case: Edit an athlete
+#### Use case UC04 - Edit an athlete's details

 **MSS**

-1. Coach requests to edit a specific athlete's attribute in the list.
+1. Coach requests to edit a specific athlete's details by providing their index in the contact list.
+2. Coach provides at least one of the following fields to edit:
+    * Name
+    * Phone Number
+    * Pay rate
+    * Address
+    * Tag
-2. SportSync edits the specified athlete's attribute.
+3. SportSync edits the specified fields.

     Use case ends.

 **Extensions**

 * 1a.
-The given index/attribute(s) are invalid.
+The given index is not a positive integer.
     * 1a1.
-SportSync shows an error message.
+SportSync shows an error message with the correct command format.
       Use case resumes at step 1.

+* 1b.
+The index given is out of bounds with respect to the size of the contact list.
+    * 1b1.
+SportSync shows an error message stating the index is out of bounds.
+      Use case resumes at step 1.

+* 2a.
+At least one of the edited fields is of invalid format.
+    * 2a1.
+SportSync shows an error message specifying how the field is of the wrong format.<br>
+      Use case resumes at step 1.

-#### Use case: Find an athlete
+#### Use case UC05 - Find an athlete in the contact list

 **MSS**

-1. Coach requests to find a specific athlete by part of their name, in the list.
+1. Coach requests to find athletes in the contact list, by name, by providing a keyword.
 2. SportSync displays the search results.

     Use case ends.

 **Extensions**

 * 1a.
-The given name / part of the name does not exist within the list.
+The given keyword does not correspond to any athlete's name within the contact list.
     * 1a1.
-SportSync shows an empty list.
+SportSync shows no athletes listed in the results.
       Use case resumes at step 1.

-#### Use case: List all athletes
+#### Use case UC06 - List all athletes in the contact list
+**Guarantee:** All athletes in the contact list will be shown.

 **MSS**

-1. Coach requests to list out all athletes.
+1. Coach requests to list out all athletes in the contact list.
-2. SportSync displays all athletes.
+2. SportSync displays all athletes in the contact list.

     Use case ends.

-#### Use case: Clear the list
+#### Use case UC07 - Clear the contact and session lists

 **MSS**

-1. Coach requests to clear all athletes from the list.
+1. Coach requests to clear all athletes from the contact list, and sessions from the session list.
-2. SportSync clears all athletes from the list.
+2. SportSync clears all athletes from the contact list, and sessions from the session list.

     Use case ends.

-#### Use case: Sort the list by name in alphabetical order
+#### Use case UC08 - Sort the contact list by a specified attribute, in ascending order.

 **MSS**

-1. Coach requests to sort all athletes in the list by name in alphabetical order.
+1. Coach requests to sort all athletes in the contact list by a specified attribute, in ascending order.
+2. Coach provides one of the following integers to signify the attribute to sort by:
+    1. Name
+    2. Pay rate
-2. SportSync sorts all athletes in the list by name in alphabetical order.
+3. SportSync sorts all athletes in the contact list by the specified attribute, in ascending order.

     Use case ends.

-#### Use case: Sort the list by pay rate in increasing order
+**Extensions**

+* 2a.
+The given integer is not 1 or 2.
+    * 2a1.
+SportSync does not sort the contact list.
+      Use case resumes at step 1.

+#### Use case UC09 - Show all athletes belonging to one or more tags.

 **MSS**

-1. Coach requests to sort all athletes in the list by pay rate in increasing order.
+1. Coach requests to show all athletes belonging to specified tag(s) by name.
-2. SportSync sorts all athletes in the list by pay rate in increasing order.
+2. Coach provides one or more tags.
+3. SportSync shows all athletes by name, belonging to one or more of the specified tag(s).

    Use case ends.

-#### Use case: Display all athletes belonging to tag(s)

-**MSS**

-1. Coach requests to display all athletes belonging to specified tag(s) by name.
-2. SportSync displays all athletes by name, belonging to one or more of the specified tag(s).
+**Extensions**

+* 2a.
+No tags are given.
+    * 2a1.
+SportSync shows an error message with the correct command format.
+      Use case resumes at step 1.

+* 2b.
+One of the tags given do not exist.
+    * 2b1.
+SportSync shows an error message stating that the tag does not exist.
-   Use case ends.
+      Use case resumes at step 1.

-#### Use case: Undo a command
+#### Use case UC10 - Undo a command

 **MSS**